justinmoon/wallets/m5stack/README.md

 Everything after `cli.py` should show up on the display of your m5stack!

 Notes:
-- rshell is uses PySerial for everything, just like this
+- Under the hood rshell uses PySerial for serial communicate, just like this.
 - `find_port` searches for a device matching the Silicon Labs driver we installed first thing in this tutorial.
 If fails if it finds zero or more than 1.
 I haven't tested this on Mac or Windows so let me know if it fails!
 - `send_and_receive`:
-    - Declares a connection to the port returned by `find_port` at a specified `baudrate` -- this is the rate at which bits are transmitted betwee host and and m5stack.
-If the baudrate must be the same on both sides of they can't understand each other.
+    - Declares a connection to the port returned by `find_port` at a specified `baudrate` -- this is the rate at which bits are transmitted between host and and m5stack.
+The baudrate must be the same on both sides or they won't understand each other.
     - Encodes `msg`, appends newline character (`reader.readline()` on m5stack reads until it hits a newline), and sends across the serial port to the m5stack.
     - Reads until it hits a newline, strips the newline, decodes to string and returns it.
 - `main` turns command line arguments into one space-separated string and calls `send_and_receive` with it.